CulDeVu/culdevu.github.io/thought/2025-03-08-moon-clock.md

 UTC cooresponds to solar time, "count of seconds" cooresponds to dynamical time, and Unix time cooresponds to Julian days.
 These are the 21st century ways of talking about time on earth.
 All that stuff about the equinoxes is, in my opinion, overly complicated and not necessary.

-A hopefully easier version of Julian day numbers would be something like:
+An easier version of Julian day numbers would be something like:

 ```
 var julian_day = (date) => {